Ladder and Scaffold Inspection Checklist Skip to main content

 Frequently Asked Questions

-OSHA 29 CFR 1926.451(f)(3) requires scaffold inspection by a competent person before each work shift and after any occurrence that could affect structural integrity (rain, wind, earthquake, or collision).
-The inspection must cover the base, connections, planking, guardrails, and access.
+OSHA 29 CFR 1926.451(f)(3) requires scaffold and component inspection by a competent person before each work shift and after any occurrence that could affect structural integrity.
+This tool provides prompts only; the competent person and employer program determine the actual inspection scope and use decision.

 A competent person is someone who can identify existing and predictable hazards and has the authority to take prompt corrective action.
 For ladders, this means they can recognize damaged rails, bent rungs, missing feet, worn locks, and other defects, and can remove the ladder from service immediately.